mopidy/mopidy/docs/changelog/index.md

 Changes to the Audio API only affect the few Mopidy backend extensions that interface with the audio layer themselves.

+- Upgraded playback from using GStreamer's `playbin` element to using the newer `playbin3` element.

+    `playbin` is in maintenance-only mode upstream, while `playbin3` is the recommended playback element and is designed to reuse decoders across track changes for lower CPU and memory use.
+All of Mopidy's existing signals, properties, and bus messages are supported unchanged, so this should hopefully be an uneventful upgrade. (#2127, !2250)

 - [`convert_tags_to_track()`][mopidy.audio.tags.convert_tags_to_track]
   now raises [`ScannerError`][mopidy.exceptions.ScannerError] if the tags can't be coerced into a valid [`Track`][mopidy.models.Track].
 The `file` and